 Control Your Stress

 Stress is not only felt in the head; it can be a powerful trigger for the hormones that affect every bodily function, including your digestive and immune systems.
-For this reason, chronic stress can reduce your quality of your life.
-Stress is also linked to leaky gut syndrome and irritable bowel syndrome.
+For this reason, chronic stress can reduce the quality of your life.
+Stress is also linked to the leaky gut syndrome and irritable bowel syndrome.

 Since emotional stress can affect your neurotransmitter and hormonal levels, your ‘gut-brain’ notices these stressors and causes changes to the stomach.
 Unchecked stress and insomnia can lead to increased acid production in the stomach, resulting in heartburn.
 Other issues caused by stress include stress-induced hypersensitivity and increased esophageal acid exposure.

 To deal with your heartburn symptoms, you need to address the root cause of the problem.
 Do you handle stress well and get enough sleep?
 Try stress-relieving techniques such as acupuncture, deep breathing, and massage.